GauravBh1010tt/DeepLearn/Attention_Based_CNN (ABCNN)/README.md

 >>> shared = 0
 >>> opt_params = [0.001,'adam']
 ```
-For evaluating the performance of the model I will use SICK dataset (sentence textual similarity).
+For evaluating the performance of the model I will use WikiQA (answer sentence selection).
 This dataset can be further processed using **[dl-text](https://github.com/GauravBh1010tt/DL-text)**.
 Prepare the datasets as:

 ```python
 >>> ques, ans, label_train, train_len, test_len,\